 1908: Birthdate of trumpeter Emmanuel "Manny" Klein.

-1909: In Chicago, Alfred Samuel Alschuler, Sr. and his wife, the former Rose Haas gave birth to Marian Frances Despres
+1909: In Chicago, Alfred Samuel Alschuler, Sr. and his wife, the former Rose Haas, the noted child education and Zionist, gave birth to Marian Frances Despres

-1912: In Vienna Ludwig Julius and Charlotte Loebl Leinsdorf gave birth to conudctor Erich Leinsdorf.
+1912: In Vienna Ludwig Julius and Charlotte Loebl Leinsdorf gave birth to conductor Erich Leinsdorf.

 1913: The Executive Committee of New Jersey Conference of Charities and Correction to which Newark Rabbi, Solomon Foster had been re-elected to as a member came to a close today at Plainfield, NJ.